University of Manitoba: Athletics and recreation

 The university is represented in U Sports by the Manitoba Bisons.

 The university offers recreational programs year-round.
-Athletic facilities on campus include the Frank Kennedy Centre, Max Bell Centre, the Investor's Group Athletic Centre, and IG Field, which opened in 2013 to replace University Stadium.
+Athletic facilities on campus include the Frank Kennedy Centre, Max Bell Centre, the Investor's Group Athletic Centre, and Princess Auto Stadium, which opened in 2013 to replace University Stadium.
 The first three facilities contain indoor tracks, a swimming pool, work-out facilities, and an international ice hockey rink, as well as basketball, volleyball, squash, and racquetball courts.
 In addition, the Frank Kennedy Centre also hosts dance, combat and gymnastics rooms, and indoor tennis courts.

 The university held its first track meet in the early fall of 1914 with the University of North Dakota on the Winnipeg Exhibition Grounds.
-With U of M being victorious, the meet would be thought of as a success and the universities decide to make it an annual event.
+With University of Manitoba being victorious, the meet would be thought of as a success and the universities decide to make it an annual event.
 In 1979, UM student Jan Madden equals the world record in the 300-yard track-and-field event.